microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 When the command is executed, Visual Studio will call in to `ExecuteCommandAsync` method where you can place a breakpoint.
 You can utilize `context` argument or `this.Extensibility` object to interact with Visual Studio.

-For example, an example command handler could be as below:
+For example, a command handler could be as below:

 ```csharp
 public override async Task ExecuteCommandAsync(IClientContext context, CancellationToken cancellationToken)